Wu Wei: Taoist Non Action for Creative Flow

 In Curating a Life that is a Work of Art, embracing Wu Wei allows us to:

-• Create from a place of ease rather than exhaustion.
+• Create from a place of ease (Yin) rather than exhaustion (excess Yang)

-• Trust in the unfolding of our creative path without rigid expectations.
+• Trust in the unfolding of our creative path without attempting to interfere with it.

 We are human BE-ings.
 Allowing yourself to simple BE is an inherent part of the human experience.
-By aligning with this natural state of BE-ing, we curate a more authentic creative practice and a deeper sense of well-being.
-This is the art of non-engagement, the art of mindful observation, the art of knowing when to step back.
+By aligning with this natural state of BE-ing, we curate a more authentic creative practice and a Yin-inspired flow state.

 When we live in harmony with Wu Wei, we become the Artists of our own lives.
-We move fluidly, we respond intuitively and we create in flow. #curatealifethatisaworkofart
+We move fluidly, we respond intuitively and we create in flow.
+We Curate a Life that is a Work of Art.

 Leave a comment